trysupernova/supernova/CONTRIBUTING.md

 6. Start developing and watch for code changes:

-   - For the API, you need to run the Postgres database locally, then run the migrations on the database:
+   - For the API, you need to run infra pieces that the project depends locally (e.g the main MySQL database), then run the migrations on the database.
+Make sure you have Docker installed and running, then run:

      ```sh
      pnpm db:start